jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-04e.md

 ---

-I can vividly recall to mind the astonished looks of my comrades when they found themselves personally face to face for the first time with the Tommies in Flanders.
+I can vividly recall the astonished looks of my comrades when they first fought face to face with the Tommies in Flanders.

-After a few days of fighting, our soldiers realized that those Scotsmen were not like the ones we had seen described and caricatured in the comic papers and mentioned in the communiqués.
+After a few days of fighting, our soldiers realized that those Scotsmen were not like the ones we had seen:
+- caricatured in the comic papers
+- mentioned in the communiqués.

 It was then that I formed my first ideas of the efficiency of various forms of propaganda.

 Such a falsification, however, served the purpose of those who had fabricated it.
 This caricature of the Englishman was false.

 But it could be used to prove the possibility of conquering the world peacefully by commercial means.
 Where the Englishman succeeded we should also succeed.

 Our far greater honesty and our freedom from that specifically English 'perfidy' would be assets on our side.
 Thereby it was hoped that the sympathy of the smaller nations and the confidence of the greater nations could be gained more easily.